-Twining lianas to 35 m long and sometimes shrubs or small trees.
-Leaves opposite or eglandular, occasionally biglandular on margin at base; tertiary veins reticulate or scalariform.
+Woody vines or shrubs (or small trees?).
+Leaves opposite or subopposite; stipules absent or vestigial, borne on adaxial edges of petiole 1-2 mm above base; petiole eglandular or bearing 1-7 pairs of small glands at various distances from base along adaxial edges; lamina mostly eglandular, occasionally biglandular on margin at base; tertiary veins reticulate or scalariform.
 Inflorescence paniculate, rarely simple, the flowers ultimately borne in pseudoracemes; floriferous bract eglandular; pedicels sessile to pedunculate; bracteoles borne at apex of peduncle (when present), eglandular.
-Sepals leaving petals exposed during enlargement of bud, the anterior eglandular, the lateral 4 each mostly bearing a single, very large, circular or transversely elliptical gland (all sepals eglandular in some populations of L. inpana W.R.
-Anderson); glands sessile.
+Sepals leaving petals exposed during enlargement of bud, the anterior eglandular, the lateral 4 each mostly bearing a single, very large, circular or transversely elliptical gland (all sepals eglandular in some populations of L. inpana); glands sessile.
 Corolla bilaterally symmetrical, the posterior petal strongly differentiated from the lateral 4; petals bright yellow, glabrous or only very sparsely sericeous abaxially.
-Stamens 10, all fertile, glabrous; filaments longer opposite sepals, shorter opposite petals, $\frac{1}{3}$ - $\frac{2}{3}$ connate or only at base; anthers \pm alike.
+Stamens 10, all fertile, glabrous; filaments longer opposite sepals, shorter opposite petals, 1/3-2/3 connate or only at base; anthers \pm alike.
 Styles 3, free, straight or nearly so, the anterior shorter than the posterior 2, the stigma at internal angle to nearly terminal.
-Fruit dry, breaking apart into 3 samaras separating from a short pyramidal torus; samara with 2 long, narrow, forward-pointing, parallel-sided lateral wings 3 or more times as long as wide; dorsal wing relatively short, inequilaterally trapezoidal or flabellate, with its greatest width toward base of nut; ventral areole ovate to round.
+Fruit dry, breaking apart into 3 samaras separating from a short pyramidal torus; samara with 2 long, narrow, forward-pointing, parallel-sided lateral wings 3 or more times as long as wide; dorsal wing relatively short, inequilaterally trapezoidal or flabellate, with its greatest width toward base of nut (in L. splendens A. Juss. the lateral wings reduced to ridges or lost, and with a very short dorsal crest); ventral areole ovate to round.